Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

     pluginVersionFilters = ["alpha", "beta"]

-    // (optional) specify the name of the generated report (catalog_report is the default if not specified) reportName = "catalog_report"
+    // (optional) specify the name of the generated report (catalog_report is the default if not specified)
+    // The report name accepts only letters, numbers, dots, hyphens and underscores reportName = "catalog_report"

     // (optional) If nothing is specified here the Maven repository will be MAVEN_CENTRAL_V2 used as default